CoopersProjects/2024-TravelPlannerAPI/README.md

     - `cost` Enter the cost of transport.

+Expected Response: Creates a new transport event.
+If ID doesn't exist, or formatting is wrong, error response.

 `DELETE "/transport/delete/<int:id>"`

 Function: Deletes an existing transport event.
 JWT required.

 Response:

     - If the transport event is valid, returns: ({'message': f'Transportation with ID {id} deleted successfully.'}).

     - If the id does not exist, returns error.

+Expected Response: Deletes an existing transport event.
+If ID doesn't exist, error response.

 `PUT "/transport/update/<int:id>"`

 Function: Updates a sepcific transport event.
 JWT required.

 Input: (Only updates changed fields.)

     - `trip_id` Enter a valid trip_id.
 If not a valid id, return error.

     - `transport_type_id` Enter a valid transport_type_id.
 If not valid id, return error (Options include: 1 - Car, 2 - Bus, 3 - Plane, 4 - Train, 5 - Boat, 6 - Taxi,  7 - Walk, 8 - Bike.).